james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 &nbsp;
 ## **Question - 12**
-Identify and explain the error in the code snippet below that is preventing correct execution of the program &nbsp;
+Identify and explain the error in the code snippet below that is preventing correct execution of the program.
+&nbsp;
 &nbsp;
 ## **Question - 13**
 The code snippet below looks for the first two elements that are out of order and swaps them; however, it is not producing the correct results.
 Rewrite the code so that it works correctly.
 &nbsp;
 &nbsp;

 ## **Question - 14**

 Demonstrate your algorithmic thinking through completing the following two tasks, in order: